dljones555/PromptLoader/README.md

 # Overview

 6/24/2025 - MCP support in progress.
-Have checked out [https://www.modelcontextprotocol.io].
-I reactoring this to support Prompts and Roots.
+Have checked out [https://www.modelcontextprotocol.io](https://www.modelcontextprotocol.io).
+This is being refactored to support Prompts and Roots.

-MCP Server support for Prompts will be differnet, and not so much focused on Web API or method annotation, but root source (file://, https://, API, github and cloud prompt SaaS) named prompt support.
+MCP Server support for Prompts will not so much focused on Web API or method annotation, but root source loading (file://, https://, API, github and cloud prompt SaaS) named prompt support.

 Have also done market research on other prompt management offerings out there.

 - Prompt and eval tools exist, but don't allow pulling prompts into code for LLM chat completion and agent API code.
 - Some of the prompt authoring tools are more consumer focused and fit the idea of allowing non-engineer roles.
-- There is some vendor lockin potential out there, including with bigtech/cloud AI and startups.
+- There is some vendor lockin potential with prompt management out there across bigtech, AI frontier companies, and startups.
 - LangChain has a pretty complete soluion as does PromptLayer.
 - This library aims to play well with all options in Python and C#.
 - Searching github for functions that load prompts.
-A lot of inline prompts!
+A lot of inline prompts that need cleanup!

 **Please consider supporting this project with a GitHub star or sponsorship contribution!**